 If you’ve already graduated from college, but you haven’t taken these courses, you can teach yourself these skills by choosing to complete related MOOCs (massive open online courses) or reading relevant books.

 Keep in mind that this career choice will obligate you to keep pace with changing technologies – so you will have to get comfortable with ongoing training or self teaching.
 It is the nature of operations research.

 To be considered for the best jobs in operations research, you’re also likely to need to earn your master’s degree, according to US News.
 There are few degree programs specifically intended for operations research analysis; so consider relevant degrees such as a Master of Business Administration (MBA).
 Ideally, you’ll want to choose a degree program with a curriculum that is specifically focused on teaching you the principles of data-driven decision making.
 An example would be the online MBA offered by James Cook University.
 Other options for relevant master’s degrees would be Master of Computer Science (MCS), Master of Science in Management Science - Business Analytics (MSMS-BA) or Master of Applied Statistics (MAS).

 Some operations management jobs will require you to pass a background check and possibly even obtain security clearance.

-To impress prospective employers, you’ll probably need to prove that you’ve actually solved some real-world problems of the type their hiring organization is currently facing.
+To impress prospective employers, you may need to prove that you’ve actually solved some real-world problems of the type the hiring organization is facing.
 If you’re planning to enroll in a graduate degree program, you’ll want to choose one that requires a capstone project working with industry professionals to solve a pressing industry problem.
 If that isn’t something you’re prepared to do, another option would be to complete an internship.
 US News reports that graduate degrees and internships are both beneficial for aspiring operations research analysts.

 Career Advancement Opportunities